Hannah Schofield

 Across all the below genres, I particularly welcome submissions from writers from communities that have been underrepresented in mainstream publishing, including LGBTQ+ authors, disabled and neurodivergent authors, and authors of colour.

 Please note that I’m not the right agent for children’s books, sci-fi or grisly horror, or a book without speechmarks.
-I am also not considering fantasy or romantasy submissions at this time (but will consider speculative takes on contemporary & historical!).

 I’m eager to work with authors who, like me, are writing craft nerds – who create page-turning stories, but are also intrigued by the how behind that strange alchemy of words on a page.
 I’d also love to hear from fast, slick writers who are excited about commercial fiction opportunities in the digital space.